LLNL/MacPatch-Docs/docs/server_install.md

 		cd /opt/MacPatch/Scripts
 		sudo ./MPBuildServer.sh

-**Note:** If your behind a SSL content inspector add the custom ca using

-		export PIP_CERT=/path/to/ca/cert.crt

 ##### Setup Database <a name='a3b'></a>

-The database setup script only creates the MacPatch database and the 2 database accounts needed to use the database.
+The database setup script only creates the MacPatch database and the account needed to use the database.
+It also does some basic database configuration.
 Tuning the MySQL server is out of scope for this document.

-Please remeber the passwords for mpdbadm and mpdbro accounts while running this script.
-They will be required during the SetupServer.py script database section.
+The database script is a sql script.
+This file will need to be run by the MySQL database root account or an account that has the Grant option.

+Please edit the file, by setting the correct variable values for your MacPatch environment.
+On a standard build, only the default database account (mpdbadm) password needs to be set.
+Please remeber the mysql account name and password as it will be needed during the server setup.

+It's strongly recommended that you delete the sql script once run.
+The file won't be needed again.
+Or, at the very least, remove the account password that was set.

 		cd /opt/MacPatch/Server/conf/scripts/setup
-		./MPDBSetup.sh (must be run on the MySQL server)
+		MPDBSetup.sql (must be run on the MySQL server)

-**Note:** The MPDBSetup.sh ***can be/should be*** copied to another host if the database exists on a seperate server.

 ##### Configure Server Software <a name='a3d'></a>